tsvetshop/tsvetshop.github.io/_projects/gender-bias.md

 ---
-title: Detection of Discrimination, Bias and Microaggressions in Text
+title: Detection of Discrimination, Bias, and Microaggressions in Text

 description: |
-  We are approaching gender bias detection as an unsupervised task, aiming to identify systemic differences in comments addressed towards men and women without relying on explicit annotations.
+  We aim to detect subtle forms of bias and veiled hostility in text, including microaggressions, condescending language, and dehumanization

 people:
   - anjalie